- The CSA program offers a comprehensive picture of a motor carrier’s safety record.

 CSA scores can often be the swing factor for potential clients looking to do business.
 Although CSA scores aren’t a complete picture of a motor carrier’s business activity or practices, they offer a snapshot into how each carrier approaches behind-the-wheel operations.

 CSA scores for drivers are ranked on a 0 to 100 scale, with higher numbers being worse.
 Companies with higher CSA scores could be flagged for compliance review or issued out-of-service orders if corrective measures aren’t taken.
-Ignoring CSA scores can lead to much larger problems, and quickly.
+Ignoring these scores can lead to much larger problems, and quickly.
 Consult this post to learn more about what constitutes a good CSA score.

 Can I improve my score?

 Each company must decide whether to be proactive or reactive when it comes to safety and compliance.
 Even the CSA program is implementing innovations like searching for specific drivers’ Drug and Alcohol violations.
 So companies can be more informed in hiring practices.
 A high score isn’t the kind of problem that gets better by waiting it out.

 6 tips for succeeding in safety and improving your CSA score